richgieg/CaliforniaTaxRatesByZipCode/README.md

 ### `zipCodesWithMultipleTaxRates`

-An array of objects, where each object contains a ZIP code two tax rates.
+An array of objects, where each object contains a ZIP code and two tax rates.
 These correspond to ZIP codes in which there are two tax rates (uncommon).

 ----